Cost of Goods Sold

 Demonstrate operational efficiency and profit margins to clients.

-Why Gost of Goods Sold Is Important
+Why Cost of Goods Sold Is Important

-COGS measures the direct costs incurred to produce or purchase goods sold, including raw materials, direct labor, and factory overhead.
+Cost of Goods Sold measures the direct costs incurred to produce or purchase goods sold, including raw materials, direct labor, and factory overhead.
 It shows up on a company’s income statement and affects gross profit by subtracting these costs from sales revenue.
 Getting COGS right helps businesses set accurate prices and maintain healthy profit margins.

 Accurate COGS reporting shows clients that operating costs are under control and highlights areas where profitability can improve—making agencies a key partner in driving smarter financial strategies.